CIS565-Fall-2022/Project4-CUDA-Denoiser/README.md

 - Gbuffer to store normals and positions of each pixel
 - Denoising pass that blurs pixels using an A-trous kernel, but avoids edges based on neighbouring pixels' ray-traced colour, normal, and position
 - Parameters: filterSize = 5 * 2^(# of iterations of A-trous), and colorWeight, normalWeight, positionWeight which correspond to the sigma parameter in the weight calculations from the paper for colors, normals, and positions respectively
 - Path-tracer integration: the bonus features and performance testing for this assignment were done in base code of this project.
-However, I also integrated the denoiser into my project 3 pathtracer to visually test more complex scenes, see the [proj-4-denoiser](https://github.com/conswang/Project3-CUDA-Path-Tracer/pull/1) branch.
+However, I also integrated the denoiser into my project 3 pathtracer to visually test more complex scenes, see the [proj-4-denoiser](https://github.com/conswang/Project3-CUDA-Path-Tracer/pull/1) branch
+- Extra credit
+  - Gaussian filter

 Showing the gbuffers as colours for cornell ceiling light scene (click "Show G-buffers" with `SHOW_GBUFFER_NORMALS` or `SHOW_GBUFFER_POS` macros set to 1).
 | Normals | Positions |